Making Quantum Computing matter.

 Different Approach, Proven Results

-Our approach aims to reach the goal of a fault tolerant quantum computer using fewer qubits, resulting in a machine that is more efficient and a system that is easier to control and scale.
+Our design aims to reach the goal of a fault tolerant quantum computer using fewer qubits, resulting in a machine that is more efficient and a system that is easier to control and scale.